joachimdekker/master-thesis/docs/thesis/chapters/compiling-excel/intermediate-representations/data.typ

 = Data Model<sec:data-model>
-The data model contains pure data that is either encoded within the excel sheet in large quantities, or can be swapped for a connection with an external database.
+The data model contains pure data that is either encoded within the Excel sheet in large quantities, or can be swapped for a connection with an external database.
 The connection with the external database is outside the scope of this thesis.

 This IR models the inputs and static values used in computations and contains no logic of its own.
 Instead, it represents the contents of cells and tables, external inputs, constants, and mock or example data that may be used in testing.
 It exists to cleanly separate raw values from the formulas that act upon them.

 The data model closely collaborates with the compute model, since the compute model can refer to data in the data model using the `DataReference` reference.

-The power of the data layer is in the way that it allows for more data than is originally in the excel sheet.
-It translates the dynamic of adding more data to the excel sheet in the static context of the compiler.
+The power of the data layer is in the way that it allows for more data than is originally in the Excel sheet.
+It translates the dynamic of adding more data to the Excel sheet in the static context of the compiler.
 Take the expenses for instance.
 One month, you might have the default 20 expenses.
 However, the next month you decide to throw a party, and need an extra trip to the supermarket, pay for a DJ, etc. The compiled spreadsheet should be able to handle this extra data, which is made possible by the repositories.

 ```cs
 record DataRepository(Range Location);